typora/support.typora.io/_posts/2016-01-01-Markdown Reference.md

 ## Span Elements

 Span elements will be parsed and rendered right after your typing.
-Moving cursor in middle of those span elements will expand those elements into markdown source.
+Moving cursor in middle of those span elements will expand those elements into Markdown source.
 Following will explain the syntax of those span element.

 ### Links